rubenspgcavalcante/webpack-extension-reloader/README.md

 ### CLI
 If you don't want all the plugin setup, you can just use the client that comes with the package.
-You can use by installing the package globally, or directly using `npx` after installing locally the plugin:
+You can use by installing the package globally, or directly using `npx`:

 ```bash
 npx webpack-extension-reloader